Meet Our Staff

 Eliza Suto

 Eliza is a passionate educator, committed to creating a positive, inclusive and dynamic learning environment.
-With an emphasis on multisensory learning, she loves empowering students to recognise and develop their unique strengths, fostering a lifelong love of learning that extends beyond the classroom.
+She loves empowering students to recognise and develop their unique strengths, fostering a lifelong love of learning that extends beyond the classroom.
 Eliza strives to ensure that every student feels supported and inspired through engaging tasks that cater to diverse learning styles, helping each student unlock their full potential.

 She previously completed an undergraduate degree in business, majoring in tourism and event management, which she believes supports her organisation in the classroom today.
 Her journey into teaching was sparked by her love of learning and the desire to make a positive impact on the lives of young people.

 Outside of teaching, Eliza loves exploring new cultures through travel.
-She also loves cooking, hiking, snowboarding and spending time with her two kittens, Otis and Franklin.
-Eliza is really looking forward to nurturing her students’ academic achievements and personal growth in 2025.
+She also loves cooking, craft, snowboarding and spending time with her two cats, Otis and Franklin.
+Eliza is really looking forward to nurturing her students’ academic achievements and personal growth this year!

 Chanell Bonfiglio